sagarbasavaraj/people-management/README.md

 - Internationalization support.
 - create story book for common components.
 It helps new joiness to understand components and play around with it.
 - sass features can be used to automate padding, margin and border.
+- isLoading which is provided by use-data-api custom hook can be used to show spinner.